bcobo/SIRENA/doc/SIRENAfunctions.rst

     - Check Quality
     - For each pulse:

-        - Establish the pulse grade (HighRes=1, MidRes=2, LimRes=3, LowRes=4, Rejected=-1, Pileup=-2) and the optimal filter length
+        - Establish the pulse grade (for example VeryHighRes=1, HighRes=2, IntRes=3, MedRes=4, LimRes=5, LowRes=6, Rejected=-1, Pileup=-2) and the optimal filter length
         - Pulse: Load the proper piece of the record in *pulse*
-        - Get the low resolution energy estimator by filtering with a 4-samples-length filter:
+        - Get the low resolution energy estimator by filtering with a 8-samples-length filter:
             - Load the low resolution pulse in *pulse_lowres*
             - Get the filter
             - Calculate the low resolution estimator